oarshad25/bd2-pilot-demux-reads/README.md

 ## Workflow output

-The following output is produced within the `results` directory
+The following output (subdirectories) are produced within the `results` directory
-1. Demultiplexed fastq's
-2. Stats on demultiplexed reads.
+1. *merged_reads:* Aggregated reads across specified input directory
+2. *sample_reads:* Subsample of merged reads
+3. *dorado_demux:* Output of dorado demux (demultiplexed fastq's)
+4. *seqkit_stats:* Statistics table of demultiplexed read fastqs.
+5. *output_reads:* Output directory of demultiplexed reads with subdirectories for each barcode containing the reads fastq for the corresponding barcode

 ## Post workflow (run on laptop)